 Ahed Tamimi is a role model for other young Palestinian Arabs.
 Her behaviour is a source of pride.
 Yifat Alkobi’s behavior in the videos is not inspiring for Jews and we do not hold up that kind of thing as something to aspire toward.

 In one instance, she [Alkobi] was sentenced to probation, and in the rest to a month of community service and practically a token fine, as compensation to the injured parties.
 The accused systematically failed to heed summonses for questioning or for legal proceedings, but soldiers did not come to drag her out of bed in the middle of the night, nor were any of her relatives arrested.
-Aside from a brief report by Chaim Levinson about the incident, on July 2, 2010, there were hardly any repercussions to the slap and scratches inflicted by Yifat Alkobi on the face of a soldier who caught her hurling rocks a Palestinians.
-[Link in original article — see below]
+Aside from a brief report by Chaim Levinson about the incident, on July 2, 2010, there were hardly any repercussions to the slap and scratches inflicted by Yifat Alkobi on the face of a soldier who caught her hurling rocks a Palestinians. [anchor text for link changed for SEO reasons]

 Furthermore, did anyone call Yifat before the article went to press?
 No. How do I know?
 Because I called her.
 Here is what she said to me:

 It bothers me that when very serious events are taking place here, Haaretz chooses to twist things to glorify a terrorist.
 I will not answer any questions about what happened in the past because I will not cooperate with Haaretz’s attempts to dictate the agenda.